What Is PRK?

 Dependable Vision Correction

 Since it was the original approach to laser vision correction, PRK has been allowing men and women to achieve their sharpest vision for nearly 25 years.
 At The Eye Center of Southern Indiana, our skilled team has happily delivered great eyesight to countless Bloomington, IN patients, and PRK has been an excellent alternative to LASIK for many of them.
-Visit us to arrange a consultation so R. Daniel Grossman, M.D. or a member of his team can determine if PRK is the ideal choice for you.
+Visit us to arrange a consultation to determine if PRK is the ideal choice for you.

 How Long Will I Have Blurry Vision After PRK?

 Some lingering visual disturbances are common after PRK and generally dissipate within a week or two.Read

 Three Reasons to Consider PRK If You Do Not Qualify for LASIK

 PRK is an ideal choice for those ineligible for LASIK or who have active lifestyles and would like an excellent eyesight solution.Read